-Satin polyurethane has a high level of this flattening agent in its formula which means that satin polyurethane has a very low sheen.
+Satin polyurethane has a high level of this flattening agent in its formula, meaning that satin polyurethane has a very low sheen.

-The finish is less lustrous which means that it doesn’t reflect and has a dull appearance.
+The finish is less lustrous, meaning it doesn’t reflect and has a dull appearance.
 The ability to hide stains and imperfections also means that satin polyurethane has a relatively low maintenance.

 What Is Semi-Gloss Polyurethane Used For?

 Semi-gloss polyurethane finish has the second-highest sheen in the polyurethane family.
-The finish has a low level of flattening agent (zinc oxide) in its formula and more luster (or sheen).
-This makes semi-gloss polyurethane have a bright sheen that is only second to a high-gloss polyurethane finish.
-Since semi-gloss polyurethane has a high sheen, it’s more likely to reveal imperfections and damages.
+This is because the finish has a low level of flattening agent (zinc oxide) in its formula and more luster (or sheen).
+This makes semi-gloss polyurethane have a bright sheen and show imperfections and damages.